Poisson process factorization for mutational signature analysis with genomic covariates: Application: ICGC breast adenocarcinoma

-Our method reconstructs the aggregated mutation counts well, with $\textsc{rmse}(\hat{\Lambda}, N) = 14.01$, where $\hat{\Lambda}$ is estimated via \cref{eq:expectation} with $A = [0, T)$, and $N$ is the matrix of total mutations in \cref{subsec:BaselinePoisson}.
-We compare this to the \textsc{nmf} solutions from CompNMF \citep{zito2024compressive} and SignatureAnalyzer \citep{kim2016somatic}.
-Both of these models allow for automatic choice of the number of latent factors, making them an ideal benchmark.
-Their estimated numbers of signatures are 5 and 9, respectively, with reconstruction errors of 14.63 and 13.37.
-This indicates that our method has comparable performance to those designed to directly reconstruct the total counts.
-To test reconstruction at finer scales, we also run \cref{algo:MAP_rules} with copy numbers only.
-As illustrated in \cref{fig:Results_unsupervised_track}, the use of covariates improves the reconstruction of the total number of mutations at the megabase scale.
+\textbf{Reconstruction error}.
+To evaluate the fit in terms of aggregated counts, we compute the reconstruction error $\textsc{rmse}(\hat{\Lambda}, N)$ where $N \in \mathds{R}^{I\times J}$ is the matrix of total mutations from \cref{subsec:BaselinePoisson} and $\hat{\Lambda}$ is the expected value of this matrix under the estimated model, computed using \cref{eq:expectation} with $A = [0, T)$.
+We compare this to the solutions from CompNMF \citep{zito2024compressive} and SignatureAnalyzer \citep{kim2016somatic}, both of which also automatically select the number of signatures.
+PPF, CompNMF, and SignatureAnalyzer have reconstruction errors $14.01$, $14.63$, and $13.37$, respectively, and estimated numbers of signatures 9, 5, and 9, respectively.
+Thus, PPF has comparable performance to methods designed to directly reconstruct the total counts.
+Moreover, PPF provides a region-specific fit as illustrated in \cref{fig:Results_unsupervised_track} (left), unlike CompNMF and SignatureAnalyzer, which are constant across the genome.
+Here, we compare our full model with a simpler version that uses copy numbers only, illustrating how using covariates substantially improves the reconstruction error at the Mb scale; see \cref{fig:Results_unsupervised_track} (right).